 Registration

-Those people who are involved in the making of supplies of taxable goods and services are exempted whereas the recipient of such goods and services will have to pay the reverse charge on such supplies.
+On the other hand, taxable entities engaged in making supplies of taxable goods and services are exempt from registration, and the recipient of such goods and services must pay reverse charge taxes on such supplies.

 Invoicing